Edit

 Server configuration

-A silo is configured programmatically with the UseOrleans(IHostBuilder, Action<HostBuilderContext,ISiloBuilder>) extension method and several supplemental option classes.
-Option classes in Orleans follow the Options pattern in .NET, and can be loaded via files, environment variables, and any valid configuration provider.
+Configure a silo programmatically using the UseOrleans(IHostBuilder, Action<HostBuilderContext,ISiloBuilder>) extension method and several supplemental option classes.
+Option classes in Orleans follow the Options pattern in .NET and can be loaded from files, environment variables, or any other valid configuration provider.

 There are several key aspects of silo configuration: